fpereiro/ustack/readme.md

 While `astack` can be used in the frontend, it finds its core use case in the backend, both within server routes and when testing or provisioning an API (see `kaboot` below).

 `astack` is chiefly a solution to the async problem - and yet, quite unexpectedly, allows to view of the general patterns of computation in a new light, by making us write code in terms of literals (or functions that return literals).

+Unlike other libraries from the ustack, `astack` has no dependencies.

 ### [kaboot](https://github.com/fpereiro/kaboot): test & deploy applications (??? lines)